triggermesh/vsphere-source/README.md

-# VMware vSphere event source
+# VMware vSphere Event Source

-This is a [Knative eventing](https://knative.dev/docs/eventing/) source which provides a way to receive and forward events from VMware vSphere to Kubernetes platform.
+This is a [Knative eventing](https://knative.dev/docs/eventing/) source which provides a way to receive and forward events from VMware vSphere to Kubernetes/Knative services.

 ## Installation

-vSphere event source usage assumes that you have [Knative](https://knative.dev/docs/install/) platform installed on your Kubernetes cluster.
-To simplify CRD development, tests and installation we recommend to use [ko](https://github.com/google/ko) command line tool.
+This vSphere event source usage assumes that you have [Knative](https://knative.dev/docs/install/) software installed in your Kubernetes cluster.
+To simplify CRD development, tests and installation we recommend to use the [ko](https://github.com/google/ko) command line tool.

-After you cloned this repository `VSphereSource` custom resource definition can be installed by running following command:
+After you cloned this repository the `VSphereSource` custom resource definition can be installed by running the following command:

 ```
 ko apply -f config/
 ```

-Check CRD controller state:
+Check the controller state and wait for it to be running:

 ```
 kubectl -n knative-sources get statefulsets vsphere-controller-manager